sjamthe/spacex-launch-analysis/docs/index.md

 ## How much g-force will you experience in a SpaceX Falcon-9 launch?

-- Have you ever wondered how many [g-force](https://en.wikipedia.org/wiki/G-force) you would experience sitting on [SpaceX Falcon-9](https://www.spacex.com/vehicles/falcon-9/)?
+- Have you ever wondered how much [g-force](https://en.wikipedia.org/wiki/G-force) you would experience sitting on [SpaceX Falcon-9](https://www.spacex.com/vehicles/falcon-9/)?
-- Will you experience more gs accending or descending?
+- Will you experience more G's ascending or descending?
-- While powered by stage-1's 9 Merlin engines screaming or on stage-2 trying to hit the orbital velocity?
+- Will you experience more G's powered by stage-1's nine Merlin engines screaming or on stage-2 single vacuum engine trying to accelerate you to the orbital velocity?

 If you wanted the answers, here is a hacker project that can answer it all.